A straight pro-LGBT Christian couple in Singapore pen a heartwarming letter to the LGBT community in support of the repeal of Section 377A.

 Dear Gay People, Here are 6 incredibly brave Indians based in Singapore who came out, and lived to tell the tale.
 1. Patricia (Lesbian) It took me 2 years to come out to tell my family and friends.
 During those 2 years, I was so afraid of being rejected and being criticised due to the Indian

-Dear Millennials, Yes, it’s not easy being LGBT in Singapore.
-But while Singapore isn’t exactly a very gay-friendly place in 2016, it’s a heck of a lot better now than it was a few decades ago.
+Dear Straight People, Yes, it’s not easy being LGBT in Singapore.
+But while Singapore isn’t exactly a very gay-friendly place, it’s a heck of a lot better now than it was a few decades ago.
 But don’t just take my word for it.
 Hear it from the following 5 Singaporeans over the age of 40 who will

-Dear People, Meet 48-year old Singaporean Otto Fong, the teacher who sparked a national controversy when he came out in 2007.
-It has been almost a decade since Otto first hit the headlines for coming out publicly while still teaching at Raffles Institution.
-But his story hasn’t lost its relevance, given the fact that no
+Meet 48-year old Singaporean Otto Fong, the teacher who sparked a national controversy when he came out in 2007.

 Dear People, Meet 58-year old Singaporean Roy Tan; the unofficial historian of Singapore’s LGBT community.
 Older than Singapore herself, Roy has personally lived through Singapore’s LGBT history in its entirety.
 From the birth of Singapore’s first gay disco in an obscure seafood restaurant in the early 1970s to the police entrapment and caning of gay cruisers in

 Dear Queer People, The only thing more nerve racking than coming out is coming out for the first time.
 Uncertainty is a scary thing.
 And it’s exacerbated by the fact that the consequences can be dire should things not pan out as planned.
 But for many of us, coming out is a rite of passage that